Safe Haven: A New Kindertransport Memorial in Harwich

 First Sight of Freedom

-The port of Harwich was the main point of entry for most of the 10,000 children who came to Britain on the Kindertransport, from December 1938 to the outbreak of war in September 1939.
+The port of Harwich was the main point of entry for most of the children who found refuge in Britain through the Kindertransport rescue programme, from December 1938 to the outbreak of war in September 1939.

-It is here that the story of the arrival of the children can be told.
+From now on, it is here that the story of the arrival of the children can be told.